i2metaverse/hmd/README.md

 This project is currently ambitious in name only :) but we hope for it to grow into a collection of learning resources for developing immersive applications.

-Currently, it only contains a VR head-mounted display (HMD) simulator that helps to interactively understand the optical and graphical concepts behind VR HMDs.
+Currently, it has one app: a VR head-mounted display (HMD) simulator that helps to interactively understand the optical and graphical concepts behind VR HMDs.

 One of the current motivations is to support the YouTube DIA series: https://youtube.com/playlist?list=PLMKD6gDV_13-jVPNyDLUd4y6gSw0lMM-h&si=CZzlTOKfM5KPz5Ee